Glitch752/code-macros/README.md

 This is a work in progress!

-This program works cross-platform (Windows, Mac, and Linux).
+This program works cross-platform (Windows and Linux currently, but I'm looking for a solution for MacOS).

 ## Contributing
 Contributions are always welcome!
 Feel free to open an issue or PR if you find anything wrong.